rich-dobbs-13440/astutus/docs/source/documenting.rst

 The workflow used in this system treats working on documentation as a programming and testing task, rather than an exercise in writing.
 Developers typically like to program.
-Journeyman developers have used test-driven-devlopment to increase there effectiveness.
+Journeymen developers have used test-driven-devlopment to increase their effectiveness.
 The goal here is to generate adequate to high quality documentation without getting bogged down with writers block, by relying on a developer's skillset.